On the Cuspy Structure of Rotating Wormhole Shadows: Acknowledgements

 \section{Acknowledgements}

 We thank Shao-Wen Wei and Si-Jiang Yang for the helpful discussions.
+We thank the anonymous referee for valuable comments and suggestions.
 This work is supported by the National Natural Science Foundation of China (Grant No. 12405073) and the Natural Science Foundation of Tianjin (Grant No. 25JCQNJC01920).
 PC is partially supported by Tianjin University Self-Innovation Fund Extreme Basic Research Project (Grant No. 2025XJ21-0007).